-Interviews will be held (online or in person) focussing on your strengths as a potential ambassador and why they are interested – we don’t expect experts at this stage although some prior knowledge of the subject would be an advantage.
+Interviews will be held (online or in person) focusing on your strengths as a potential ambassador and why you are interested – we don’t expect experts at this stage although some prior knowledge of the subject would be an advantage.

 What are you committing to?

-If you are selected as an ambassador, you will take part in a 2-day training course over the summer holiday.
+If you are selected as an ambassador, you will take part in an organised 2-day training workshop.
 You don’t have to come but it is the best opportunity to get stuck in and create resources and materials for the campaign.

 Following this; you would be our representative in your school or group – working with teachers and youth workers to distribute materials and plan ways to raise awareness and challenge views amongst your fellow students and friends.

-You’d work with us to create new content for our social media getting involved in writing, photography, acting, creating assemblies and lesson plans.
-With the option to help us run workshops and drive the direction of our social media with our Ambassador takeover.
+You’d work with us to create new content for our social media, getting involved in writing, photography, acting, and lesson plans.
+There is also the option to help us run workshops and drive the direction of our social media with our Ambassador takeover.